johnelliott/image-hub/README.md

 - load up `localhost:3000/all` (all ignores image create dates) to see the server loads

 ### server.js feature flags
-#### OPTIMISTIC_SMALL=true
-Optionally create small size crops on disk for images created within 10 seconds of the requested image
 #### SEVER_RENDER_OFF=true
 turn off server rendering for debugging
 #### STORY_TREATMENT=story